 Rogers v.
 Surgical Associates et al., Multnomah County Case No. 15CV16519

 Plaintiff Rogers went to the emergency department with severe pain in his abdomen.
 He alleged that an ultrasound was administered and the radiologist concluded that the distal portion of an enlarged common bile duct was not well visualized and that there may be gallstones in the common bile duct that further imaging with a magnetic resonance cholangiopancreatography (MRCP) might help reveal.
 Defendant, a surgeon for Surgical Associates, was consulted.
-He performed a laparoscopic gall bladder removal.
-He did not order a MRCP prior to the surgery or perform any testing during surgery to determine if any gallstones were present in Rogers’ common bile duct.
-In fact, there were gallstones present that were blocking bile secretion.
-Sometime after the surgery Rogers’ bile duct ruptured, resulting in bile entering the abdominal cavity and initiating a life threatening infection.
-Rogers sought $225,000 for past and future medical expenses and $750,000 for non-economic damages.
+He performed a laparoscopic gallbladder removal.
+He did not order an MRCP before the surgery or perform any . . .

 This content is restricted to subscribersApril 10, 2017